neoforged/.github/primers/26.2/index.md

     - `RenderPass` now takes in a `Runnable` for what to do on close, typically from a try-with-resources; a list of `RenderPassDescriptor$Attachment` color textures; and a `$RenderArea` of where to draw to
         - `writeTimestamp` - Writes the timestamp to the pool at the given index.
         - `setVertexBuffer` now takes in a `GpuBufferSlice` instead of a `GpuBuffer`
+        - `drawIndexed` parameter order for the five `int`s are as follows: the index count, instance count, first index, vertex offset / base vertex, and the first instance for fetching vertex attributes
+        - `drawIndexedIndirect` - Draws the indexed data to the buffer using the indirect API.
+        - `draw` parameter order for the four `int`s are as follows: the vertex count, instance count, first vertex, and the first instance for fetching vertex attributes
+        - `drawIndirect` - Draws the vertex data to the buffer using the indirect API.
         - `$RenderArea` - A rectangle defining where the pass can write data to.
     - `RenderPassBackend` is no longer `AutoCloseable`
         - `isClosed` is removed
         - `writeTimestamp` - Writes the timestamp to the pool at the given index.
         - `setVertexBuffer` now takes in a `GpuBufferSlice` instead of a `GpuBuffer`
+        - `drawIndexed` parameter order for the five `int`s are as follows: the index count, instance count, first index, vertex offset / base vertex, and the first instance for fetching vertex attributes
+        - `drawIndexedIndirect` - Draws the indexed data to the buffer using the indirect API.
+        - `draw` parameter order for the four `int`s are as follows: the vertex count, instance count, first vertex, and the first instance for fetching vertex attributes
+        - `drawIndirect` - Draws the vertex data to the buffer using the indirect API.
     - `RenderPassDescriptor` - A class containing the configuration of the `RenderPass` to use during drawing.
     - `RenderSystem`
         - `DEFAULT_DEPTH_CLEAR_VALUE` - The default clear value for the depth buffer.